FrancisCaig/CPU-Scheduling-Algorithm-Simulation/README.md

 Seventh: Time slice for RR <br>
 Eighth: For RR algorithm, define whether processes are added to the end or the beginning of the ready queue when they arrive or complete I/O. This optional command-line argument, is set to either "BEGINNING" or "END", with "END" being the default behavior. <br>
+### 3.2 q_1/2/3_modified_main.cpp
+These are the code that modified from main.cpp, they help to test and answer the specific analysis questions.
+### 3.3 makefile
+Compile file for cpp files.
+### 3.4 simout.txt
+Some of the statistical result.
+### 3.5 question_2/3.py
+Python code for simply visulization the statistical result.
+### 3.6 all-tests.sh
+Compile and quick test for python files.